MaayanLab/Zika-RNAseq-Pipeline/README.dockerhub.md

 #### Option 2: Through the Graphical User Interface (GUI)

+**Note:** Kitematic currently does not support mounting host directories as data volumes of the Docker container.
+Therefore it is suggested to use CLI to run the Docker image if you need to analyze new data with this pipeline.

 1. Open [Kitematic](https://www.docker.com/products/docker-kitematic)
 2. Search for maayanlab/zika in the search box and download the Docker image